tomptrs/Zanzibar-IOT/README.md

 - monitoring sea water level, size of island , forest density => satelite based => next year project

 ### Database
 Data from the sensors will be used for a real-time visualization of the islands.
 Data will be accessible via an API.
+API will be build by Node.JS Node-RED module.

 ### Digital twin